- About Us

 HOW TO APPLY

-Candidates will be asked by the potential supervisor to fill in a PhD Research Project Proposal Form, which can be donwloaded here: PhD Project Form.
+Candidates may be asked by the potential supervisor to fill in a PhD Research Project Proposal Form, which can be downloaded here: FMT Doctoral Research Project Proposal Form.

 Maeveen Murray, ‘Conflict, Nostalgia and Disillusion: Images of the Sixties and Seventies in Italian Cinema of the Subsequent Decades’, Supervisor: Dr Laura Rascaroli (Completed 2001).